Azure Database for MySQL version support policy

 Q: What will happen to my data during the upgrade?

-A: While your data will remain unaffected during the upgrade process, it's highly advisable to create a backup before proceeding with the upgrade.
+A: While your data remain unaffected during the upgrade process, it's highly advisable to create a backup before proceeding with the upgrade.
 This precautionary measure helps mitigate the risk of potential data loss due to any unforeseen complications.

 Retired MySQL engine versions not supported in Azure Database for MySQL